lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 So I emailed Pramp again to adjust my user settings to allow me to continue practising as I was still preparing for onsites at that time.

-Soon afterwards, I got the offer at Mixpanel and eventually signed on.
+Soon afterwards, I got an offer and signed on.